annaturupi/Assignments-2018/Lab04.md

 1) ccbda_upc
 2) [ Create new KeyPair ]
 (default is 2): 1
-_$ eb use gsgSignup-4dxpj-env
+_$ eb use gsgSignup-d6rrp-env
 ```
-Please note that `gsgSignup-4dxpj-env` is the environment name that we created previously and it also part of the URL we will use to access the project: `http://gsgSignup-4dxpj-env.eu-west-1.elasticbeanstalk.com/`.
+Please note that `gsgSignup-d6rrp-env` is the environment name that we created previously and it also part of the URL we will use to access the project: `http://gsgSignup-d6rrp-env.eu-west-1.elasticbeanstalk.com/`.

 Running eb init creates a configuration file at `.elasticbeanstalk/config.yml`.
 You can edit it if necessary.

 ```
 branch-defaults:
   master:
-    environment: gsgSignup-4dxpj-env
+    environment: gsgSignup-d6rrp-env
     group_suffix: null
 global:
-  application_name: eb-django-express-signup
+  application_name: gsg-signup
   branch: null
   default_ec2_keyname: ccbda_upc
   default_platform: Python 3.6